Inflation (2025): Models

 yielding the relations

+These relations correspond to the class of models labeled as `$\alpha$ attractors'~\cite{Kallosh:2013yoa} in \Fig{inflation:fig:Planck2018}.
+The spectral index in such models is determined by $N_*$, the number of e-folds Eq.~\eqref{imflation:eq:eq9} when modes exited the Hubble scale before the end of inflation.
+For example, {\textit{Planck}} constraints Eq.~\eqref{inflation:eq:eq38} are consistent with $51<N_*<65$, placing bounds on the reheating temperature through Eq.~\eqref{inflation:eq:nefolds}.
+If the shift of $n_s$ towards higher values suggested by the combination with recent ACT data~\cite{ACT:2025fju} were to be confirmed, requiring values of $N_*>60$ at 2$\sigma$, the simplest realisations of $\alpha$-attractor models with conventional reheating would be ruled out~\cite{Drees:2025ngb}.

-These relations correspond to the class of models labeled as `$\alpha$ attractors'~\cite{Kallosh:2013yoa} in Fig.~\ref{inflation:fig:Planck2018}.
-CMB bounds on the tensor-to-scalar ratio translate into an upper bound on the parameter $\alpha=2/3B^2$ in $\alpha$-attractor models, which determines the curvature of the K\"ahler manifold in supergravity models~\cite{Ellis:2021kad}.
-There are generalizations of the simplest no-scale model (\ref{inflation:eq:noscaleK}) with prefactors before the $\ln(\dots)$ that are 1 or 2, leading to larger values of $B = \sqrt{2}$ or $1$, respectively, and hence smaller values of $r$ than in the $\R^2$ model.
-CMB constraints on the scalar spectral index can also place a lower bound on the magnitude of $\alpha$~\cite{Iacconi:2023mnw}, due to the implicit dependence of $N_*$ upon $\alpha$~\cite{Ellis:2015pla}.
+Meanwhile CMB bounds on the tensor-to-scalar ratio translate into an upper bound on the parameter $\alpha=2/3B^2$, which determines the curvature of the K\"ahler manifold in supergravity models~\cite{Ellis:2021kad}.
+There are generalizations of the simplest no-scale model \eqref{inflation:eq:noscaleK} with prefactors before the logarithmic factor that are 1 or 2, leading to larger values of $B = \sqrt{2}$ or $1$, respectively, and hence smaller values of $r$ than in the $\R^2$ model.
+CMB constraints on the scalar spectral index can also place a lower bound on the magnitude of $\alpha$~\cite{Iacconi:2023mnw}, due to the implicit dependence of $N_*$ in Eq.~\eqref{inflation:eq:relations} upon $\alpha$~\cite{Ellis:2015pla}.